-In practice, staff may make informal approaches to their employer, perhaps via their line manager or HR department, about the possibility of changing their working patterns, either temporarily or permanently.
+In practice, staff do not necessarily need to invoke the statutory procedure and may make informal approaches to their employer, perhaps via their line manager or HR department, about the possibility of changing their working patterns, either temporarily or permanently.
 There is nothing to stop any member of staff asking their employer to vary their working pattern at any time, regardless of their length of service or employment status.
+In addition, there is also no limit to the number of informal requests an employee may make.

-If you would like further advice on how to deal with a request for flexible working in a 'reasonable manner' or on any other aspect of the new flexible working regime, Rooks Rider Solicitors is able to help.
+If you would like further advice on how to deal with a request for flexible working in a 'reasonable manner' or any other aspect of the flexible working regime, please contact Aaron Heslop in our Employment team for an initial consultation.